bizarrochris/simple-sitemap/README.md

 ### Other Tidbits of Interest

 Sitemaps are named with a count appended to the end of the filename by default.
-For example, most small sites will end up with a sitemap called `sitemap-01.xml`.
+For example, most small sites will end up with a sitemap called `sitemap-01-tld.xml`.
 This appended value will increase based on the number of sitemaps automatically created.

-There is also an `sitemap-index.xml` generated which then is used for the submission to Google and Bing.
+There is also an `sitemap-index-tld.xml` generated which then is used for the submission to Google and Bing.
 Make sure this is reachable on your server.

-### Multidomain addition

-Added Multidomain support - for apps running multiple domains on the same app - in this fork.
-The sitemap and the index file will be appended the tld passed in the constructor.